netbox-community/go-netbox/docs/IPSecProfile.md

 ### NewIPSecProfile

-`func NewIPSecProfile(id int32, url string, display string, name string, mode IPSecProfileMode, ikePolicy IKEPolicy, ipsecPolicy IPSecPolicy, created NullableTime, lastUpdated NullableTime, ) *IPSecProfile`
+`func NewIPSecProfile(id int32, url string, display string, name string, mode IPSecProfileMode, ikePolicy BriefIKEPolicy, ipsecPolicy BriefIPSecPolicy, created NullableTime, lastUpdated NullableTime, ) *IPSecProfile`

 NewIPSecProfile instantiates a new IPSecProfile object This constructor will assign default values to properties that have it defined,